Frank was a sudden storm at the end of my year.

-He arrived unannounced like an old friend at a party who made their way through the throng, crept up behind you and shoved their knees into the backs of yours, crumbling your stance and pushing you forward into the buffet.
+He arrived unannounced like an old friend at a party who made their way through the throng, crept up behind me and shoved their knees into the backs of mine, crumbling my stance and pushing me forward into the carnival of the buffet.

-Frank was there when I woke, dancing around the garden, pulling out the saplings that we’d planted in the spring, sending leaves up in eddies that jerked and hurled before they dropped fast, to crash and I thought of the Christmas when my teeth fell out.
+Frank was there when I woke, dancing around the garden, pulling out the saplings that we’d planted in the spring, sending leaves up in eddies that jerked and hurled before they dropped fast, to crash and I thought of the Christmas when my teeth came out.

-I can see us now, me retching, a slaver of blood that you’d hurry to scrub from the pile and how you looked after your carpets.
-How the windowsill was gleaming and the cleaning fluids lined up, parading shades of dolly mixtures when the sun came through.
+I can see us now, me retching, a spot of blood that you’d hurry to scrub from the pile and how you looked after your carpets.
+How the windowsill was gleaming and the cleaning fluids lined up, parading candy colours, dolly mixture shades when the sun came through.

 Storm Frank peeled the garden, wrenched the nature from this place, as we stood, you smiling, making little towers with my teeth and me, bent double, heaving, wiping saliva off the back of my hand.